Dear lovers of good design and great yarns,

 The custom color palette that I created for MDK revolves around harmonious contrasts.
 Because the colors emerged in tandem with a shawl design which uses three colors, I was moved to create a palette that would offer triplet color matchings that are at once surprising and yet clearly have charisma.
 I was also enchanted by the resonance of pastels as pops of color against a strong backdrop of deep, rich colorways.
 In the stitched landscape of the Superscript Shawl design, the pastel is sharp not soft, poignant rather than nondescript.
 And from these twelve colors, a knitter will find so many playful possibilities.

-The photography sample colors are Sherlock, Linger, and Sequoia.
+The colors here: Sherlock, Linger, and Sequoia.

 Amor tells about the pattern: